antonioortegajr/Funafuti-Brass-Quail-/docs/notes/twigNotes.md

 Create with twig.
 Last year we kicked around the idea of creating your own details page templates.
-Not sure where that was going we set out to solve some the issues that allowing code to imported bring.
-Security of course is a big one, quality, etc...
+Not sure where that was going we set out to solve some the issues that allowing code to imported brings.
+Security of course is a big one, quality, introducing a templating language. etc...
 And of course the ever present MLS compliance.

 Starting today every developer partner can begin developing their own details page templates using twig.